iamdudeman/byork/README.md

 # Byork

-This is a reimplementation the popular game Zork.
-This project was to fulfill the project 2 requirement for my Software Engineering course.
+This is a reimplementation the text based adventure game Zork.
+This project was to fulfill the project 2 requirement for my Software Engineering course in 2015.
+It was later uploaded here to GitHub.

 ---